All characters belong to Stephenie Meyer

 This is not a foreshadowing to a sad ending.
-I hate sad endings and refuse to write them!
-This is just the first step toward Bella questioning her sanity.
-Just so you know, she is not dead.
-This story is Rated 'M' because of later lemons and suicide in the prologue.
+I hate sad endings.
+This is just the first step toward Bella's insanity.
+Just so you know, she's not dead.
+This story is Rated M because of lemons and suicide.
 Also, there could be one part that may be construed as rape.
-I will warn you before we get into that chapter.
+I will warn you before we get to that chapter.
 But, yeah, there is sex and suicide mentioned throughout the whole story, so if you're sensitive to that stuff, this story may not be for you.

-Chances are you will find yourself confused during this story at times, but have faith!
-This is a story that requires some thought, concentration, and attention to the small details.
+***Chances are, you will find yourself confused at times during this story, but have faith!
+This is a story that requires some thought, concentration and attention to the small details.
 So, go potty, get a cup of something yummy, and then sit back for the ride.
-I promise if you take the time to read the WHOLE story, everything will make sense in the end!
+I promise, if you take the time to read the WHOLE story, everything will make sense in the end.

-The spray off the ocean cooled my skin as I walked along the cliffs, watching as the furious waves crashed and foamed below.
-The sun was setting in the west over the water, splashing the storm clouds riding just above the horizon with deep golds, oranges, and reds that faded up into dark purple across the darkening sky.
-I was standing on the lower cliff while I watched the sun sink out of sight, bringing on the twilight as I contemplating my life.
+The spray off the ocean cooled my skin, as I walked along the cliffs, looking down at the boiling gray water, as the furious waves crashed and foamed below.
+The sun was setting in the west over the water, splashing the storm clouds riding just above the horizon with deep golds, oranges and reds that faded up into dark purple across the darkening sky.
+I was standing on the lower cliff, while I watched the sun sink out of sight, bringing on the twilight, as I contemplating my life.
 How everything had gone so horribly wrong.

 His name echoed through my memory.
 I made my way up to the highest cliff.
 I was too old and broken now to let those memories of him take hold.
-His actions had proven that he didn't love me enough to stay.
-After he left, I never healed.
+His actions had proven he hadn't loved me enough to stay.
+After he was gone, I never healed.
 My life as the school librarian had just compounded it all and kept my loss pressed to the forefront.
-To walk the halls where he had once stood made it hard to breathe.
-I'd finally come to the point where I couldn't take it anymore as I stood there and watched the kids go by.
+To walk the halls, where he had once stood, made it hard to breathe.
+I'd finally come to the point where I couldn't take it anymore, as I stood there and watched the kids go by.
 So young.
 So naïve.
-I wanted to scream, scream at them to run, to leave, to never look back at each other because with love only came pain.
+I wanted to scream, scream at them to run, to leave, to never look back at each other, because with love came only pain.
 Crippling, agonizing pain.

 I was obviously meant to be alone.

-Getting lost in my studies, taking the job at the school after graduation, it all flashed before me now, but now, it all settled back down to one thought.
+Getting lost in my studies, taking the job at the school after graduation, it all flashed before me now, but in the end, it all settled back down to one thought.

-He was gone, still gone after twenty years, and I was still broken.
+He was gone, and after twenty years, I was still broken.
 As long as I was trapped in this state, I would always be broken.
 That fragile human soul he had always claimed he wanted to protect so much?
-He ripped that part of me out and crushed it under his feet as he walked away, leaving behind this shell that what was left of me now occupied, to be forced through the motions of life, never living.
+He had ripped that part of me out and crushed it under his feet as he walked away, leaving behind this shell that what was left of me now occupied, to be forced through the motions of life, never living.

-I had grown to hate him over the years; he had broken me, made me bitter, and made me hate the thought of love, because he taught me that love only brought pain.
+I had grown to hate him over the years; he had broken me, made me bitter, and made me hate the thought of love, because he had taught me that love only brought pain.
 Debilitating, excruciating pain, and I'd had enough of it.
 I didn't want to feel it anymore.
 I didn't want to feel anything anymore.
-Time had been my enemy, and now I was out of it.
+Time hadn't healed anything, time had been my enemy, and now, as I plunged far beneath the ocean surface, I was out of time for good.

-The icy water swallowed me, wrapping around me, holding me like the frigid arms I had missed for so long.
+The icy water swallowed me, wrapping around me, holding me like the cold arms I had missed for so long.
 I closed my eyes and felt the burn in my lungs.
-Not long, no, not long at all and I would have no more pain.
+Not long…no, not long at all, and I would have no more pain.